radialHuman/ds_notes/notes/2024/2024_index.md

 - [X] 2.
 Start with interview questions by Complete-Data-Science-material - 04-01-23
 - [X] 3.
 Copy over from previous note book where applicable - 04-01-23
 - [/] 4.
 Fill the priority ones
-- [] 5.
+- [/] 5.
 Watch youtube links from WL list, create topics and fill details
 - [] 6.
-Fill what was left
+Fill what was left and leave unwanted
 - [] 7.
 Update as per mock interview
 - [] 8.
 Update as per real interview requirements